CEI-lab/ece3400-2017/docs/index.md

 [Team Alpha Repository](https://cei-lab.github.io/ECE3400-2017-teamAlpha/)

 This is the repository for the team of TA's that solved all the labs during the Summer of 2017.
 Please use this website for support and inspiration; no credits will be given for close copies of these solutions.
 Also, the TA's were under strict timelines - hopefully you will upload more comprehensive and better websites over the course of the semester.

+**Making Tutorials**
+Making tutorials is a great way to earn extra credit.
+Please confer with the professor before starting.
+[Here's](tutorials/tutorials.md) a brief tutorial on making tutorials, with a list of possible tutorials we'd like to add.

 **Related to Control**